knowit/kubernetes-workshop/docs/_docs/workshop/label.md

 ### Solution: Labels and pods

- - `kubectl edit/[pod-name]` opens a editor.
+ - `kubectl edit deployment [deployment-name]` opens a editor.
 Change the label there.
  - Or just edit the .yaml file in your favourite editor before redeploying.
- - Verify by `kubectl get po --show-labels`
+ - Verify by `kubectl get pod --show-labels`

  ```yaml
  kind: Pod